-Dark Souls Remastered is a very different game, and can be very challenging for someone who has just started it.
-When I first played Dark Souls, I was very confused about where to go and what to do, but I did not give up and kept on pushing through.
+Dark Souls Remastered is a very different game and can be challenging for someone who has just started it.
+When I first played Dark Souls, I was very confused about where to go and what to do, but I did not give up and kept pushing through.

-There was one major thing I didn’t know about on my first playthrough, and that was that beating Gwyn, Lord of Cinder, automatically takes you into NG+.
+One major thing I didn’t know about on my first playthrough was that beating Gwyn, Lord of Cinder automatically takes you into NG+.
 I was shocked when I found myself at the beginning of the game again in the Undead Asylum, knowing that I had to complete the game again to do certain things.

 Here are the things you should do before entering NG+: